Corpus iurisprudentiae Romanae

 Hermogenianus, Epitomes of Law, Book I. Even where a minor has lost his case on account of contumacy, he can petition for the relief of complete restitution.

 Dig.
 4,4,17Hermogenianus libro primo iuris epitomarum.
-Praefecti etiam praetorio ex sua sententia in integrum possunt restituere, quamvis appellari ab his non possit. haec idcirco tam varie. quia appellatio quidem iniquitatis sententiae querellam, in integrum vero restitutio erroris proprii veniae petitionem vel adversarii circumventionis allegationem continet.
+Praefecti etiam praetorio ex sua sententia in integrum possunt restituere, quamvis appellari ab his non possit. haec idcirco tam varie, quia appellatio quidem iniquitatis sententiae querellam, in integrum vero restitutio erroris proprii veniae petitionem vel adversarii circumventionis allegationem continet.

 Hermogenianus, Epitomes of Law, Book I. Prætorian prefects can also grant complete restitution against their own decisions, although no one can appeal from them.
 The reason for this distinction is, that an appeal is equivalent to a complaint that the decision is unjust; and complete restitution includes a petition for relief from the party’s own error, or an allegation of the fraud of his adversary.

 Dig.
 4,4,35Hermogenianus libro primo iuris epitomarum.
-Si in emptionem penes se collatam minor adiectione ab alio superetur, implorans in integrum restitutionem audietur, si eius interesse emptam ab eo rem fuisse adprobetur, veluti quod maiorum eius fuisset: aaDie Großausgabe fügt ita ein. tamen ut id, quod ex licitatione accessit, ipse offerat venditori.
+Si in emptionem penes se collatam minor adiectione ab alio superetur, implorans in integrum restitutionem audietur, si eius interesse emptam ab eo rem fuisse adprobetur, veluti quod maiorum eius fuisset: 11Die Großausgabe fügt ita ein. tamen ut id, quod ex licitatione accessit, ipse offerat venditori.

 Hermogenianus, Epitomes of Law, Book I. Where, in a purchase of property at auction, another party makes a better bid than a minor, if the latter asks for complete restitution, he must be heard, if it is proved that he was interested in the purchase of the property, for instance, because it had belonged to one of his ancestors; but this is only upon condition that he offers to the vendor the amount of the excess bid by the other party.